 The New Testament has also been substantiated by the archeologist's spade.
 The Acts of the Apostles most readily lends itself to archeological investigation because it contains so many references to customs, places and events of that time.
 Therefore, Luke, the author of Acts, has been subjected to intense scrutiny.
-For example, in his gospel, it was believed that he was wrong about the events
+For example, in his Gospel, it was believed that he was wrong about the events surrounding Jesus' birth.
+Critics maintained that there was no census at that time; people did not have to return to their ancestral home; and Quirinius was not governor of Syria.29

 Archeological discoveries have upheld Luke's account on all three fronts.
 First, the evidence shows that the Romans held a census every 14 years and that the practice was initiated under Augustus.
-Second, an inscription in Antioch names Quirinius as governor of Syria in 7 B.C. and 6 A.D.
-Finally, a papyrus found in Egypt reads this way:
+Second, an inscription in Antioch names Quirinius as governor of Syria in 7 B.C. and A.D.
+6. Finally, a papyrus found in Egypt reads this way:

 "Because of the approaching census it is necessary that all those residents for any cause away from their homes should at once prepare to return to their governments in order that they may complete the family registration of the enrollment."
-30
+30 through archeology.
+In fact, Morris says, "...no statement in the New Testament has to this date been refuted by an unquestioned find of science or history.
+This in itself is a unique testimony to the amazing accuracy and authenticity of the New Testament records."32